barpaw/blog/README.md

 - CRUD Posts/Categories/Tags
 - Posts divided into two types: shorts and articles
-- Posts are not created through the editor in the application, but by synchronizing with the indicated git repository and specific Markdown files
-- Two post publishing mechanisms: manual and automatic
-- Using automatic publishing, you can define the time of publication of the post
-- Using manual publishing, you can preview the post before publishing
 - The post has one author, but they may be different authors
 - Social media share
 - Time to read indicator